 Phase 1.
 OCR and text vectorization

 AI models for document classification work by analyzing the text within documents.
-So one of the most crucial steps in building a comprehensive document classification tool is text extraction.
+So one of the most crucial steps in building a comprehensive document classification service is text extraction.

 We used Tesseract OCR to build a custom Parser API.
 First, it performs optical character recognition (OCR) of the non-readable documents.
 That is scanned documents, images, schemes.
 Then, it converts extracted text into numerical representation.
 This NLP technique is called text vectorization.